Oklahoma museum opened in 2011 to preserve history of Sooners and the American West.

 The Dave Donaldson Oil & Gas Gallery offers a Champlin Oil exhibit.
 “The Champlin Refining Company, which for many years held the distinction of being the nation’s largest fully integrated oil company under private ownership, was based at Enid,” according to the Oklahoma Historical Society.

-The Sooner State’s petroleum industry began in 1897 with an oilfield discovery at Bartlesville in the Indian Territory.
+The Sooner State’s petroleum industry began one decade before statehood with an 1897 oilfield discovery near a trading post called Bartlesville.

 _______________________